 - 1. Indicated only for rapid ventricular rates with hemodynamic compromise - 2.
 See NWC EMSS SOP: Narrow QRS Complex Tachycardia - 3.
-Ventricular rate control is indicated for most patients. - 4.
-Response to vagal stimulation may be characteristic and helpful diagnostically.
+Ventricular rate control is indicated for most patients with HR > 150 - Response to vagal stimulation may be characteristic and helpful diagnostically.
 The ventricular rate may exactly halve (from 160-80) and then double back after the stimulation ceases. - 5.
 Go directly to Verapamil for stable patients. - 6.
 In patient with HF, OLMC may order amiodarone instead if dysrhythmia has lasted less than 48 hours.
 If longer than 48 hours will need anticoagulation before conversion of the rhythm. - 7.
-Synchronized cardioversion unstable patients will often respond to 50 J.
+Unstable: Synchronized cardioversion will often respond to 50 J.